|DOCUMENTS RELATING TO THE HISTORY OF KILBRITTAIN PARISH|

 In a genealogical poem of 1320, written by Cathan O Duinnin, Clarin or Clairineach, a 7th century chieftan of Cineal Laoghaire, with his wife, is described in a few verses as visiting St Mocolmog, founder of Kinneigh monastery in 617 AD, to ask his prayers that they might have a family.
 The late Mr John T Collins, West Cork historian, was of opinion that Rathclarin was the residence of this chieftan and from him derives its name.

 Clooncalla More (547 acres) Cluain Calaidh – Plain of the Riverside or Ferry.
-The sorrounding country is generally termed Maryborough form Maryborough House in this townland.
+The sorrounding country is generally termed Maryborough from Maryborough House in this townland.

 Clooncalla Beg (232 acres)